ssamot/ce888/08-Text.md

 * Video is effectively a stream of images
 * It has a time component
-* Multiple ways of attaking this
+* Multiple ways of attacking this
 * You can unfold and create a really large image!
 * Or, 3D convolutions!
 * Not too many benchmarks